angrybacon/doomsday-wiki/markdown/articles/2023/03/12/4seasons.md

 Hello everyone!
 I'm Luca Fasoli, aka _Fuz65_ on MTGO.
 You may know me for the unconventional Doomsday lists that I play on mtgo.
-Today I want to write about my experience at the 4 Seasons spring tournament (3-4-5th March), that culminated with a top8 at the Legacy main event.
+Today I want to write about my experience at the 4Seasons Spring Tournament (March 3rd, 4th and 5th), that culminated with a top8 at the Legacy main event.

 Let's start with this: I wasn't even convinced that I was going to play in